SwgAnno/achiral_qw/README.md

 collection : The QWGraphCollection object allow to abstract/multiprocess the analysis routine over an arbitraty set of Graphs.
 CollectionBuilder create and ships the "most relevant" families of graphs.

-simulator : this script contains the Analyzer objec which abstracts over the process of simulating and analyzing transport events on a single graph.
-Given a graph it can indentify the best transport maximum according to various criteria possibly accounting for all the chiral phases in the process.
+simulator : this script contains the family of Schrodinger's equation solver classes needed for Quantum Walk evolution .
+The basic interface of an abstract Solver is then implemented either relying on QuTip (QutipSESolver) or with eigenvalue decomposition (EigenSESolver)

+analyze : The class TransportParameters is a wrapper for the set of figures of merit that we identified as relevant for the analysis of transport.
+Those parameters can then be employed on a handful of methods that analyze the transport behavour identifying the best events and best phases.

 trends , plotter , article : Data extraction and plotting methods over single or relevant families of graph